apostrophecms/apostrophe-documentation/howtos/frontend-development/image-sizes-in-apostrophe.md

+---
-# Image sizes in Apostrophe
+title: "Image sizes in Apostrophe"
+previous: slideshow-options
+---

 When an image is uploaded to Apostrophe, via a slideshow or the media library, it is automatically scaled to a set of convenient sizes.